Visitors who don’t click don’t convert.

 Does it mean that orange is the best color when it comes to call to action buttons?
 Not necessarily.
 I recommend that you test it out to be sure.

 For example, HubSpot ran a test with green and red buttons to determine which color converts better on their client’s web page.
+They maintained the same text color in the testing to accurately determine which button color worked best.

 After a few days of traffic, they got 2000 visits – and the red button performed better than the green one by 21%.
 The key point is that HubSpot didn’t assume, but rather tested both to be sure.